Vata Dosha is the physical energy of motion and circulation in our body and mind!

 Vata imbalance can occur due to various reasons, some are listed below:

-- Sudden or excessive changes in lifestyle involving meal composition, timings, and way of ingestion
+- Sudden or excessive changes in lifestyle involving meal composition, timings, and way of ingestion.

-- Physical changes observed during menarche, menopause, and post delivery
+- Physical changes observed during menarche, menopause, and post delivery.

-- Extreme climatic conditions involving very cold and hot temperatures
+- Extreme climatic conditions involving very cold and hot temperatures.

-- Excessive stress and involvement in multiple activities at the same time
+- Excessive stress and involvement in multiple activities at the same time.

 Bringing the balance back and pacifying aggravation ailments

-The guiding principle of balancing is as simple as practising directly opposite characteristics of Vata Dosha.
+The guiding principle of balancing is as simple as practicing directly opposite characteristics of Vata Dosha.
 This can be incorporated by numerous methods such as dietary change, physical activity, regulating daily routine, meditation, external treatments of massage, and aromatherapy.
 However, the most important act to balance this Dosha includes maintaining a calm and scheduled lifestyle.
 This can be achieved by:

-- The inclusion of moderate and calming physical activity such as yoga, swimming and walking
+- The inclusion of moderate and calming physical activity such as yoga, swimming and walking.

-- Establishing and following a daily routine of activity, sleep, and food intake
+- Establishing and following a daily routine of activity, sleep, and food intake.

-- Dietary changes and focusing on the opposite gunas such as warm, moist, heavy, and oily
+- Dietary changes and focusing on the opposite gunas such as warm, moist, heavy, and oily.

 - Regular self-massage by warming oils such as sesame oil and ghee.
 In Ayurveda, it is known as Abhyanga.
 Shared below is an excellent demonstration of conducting Abhyanga.